A Christian counselor’s look at 4 practical, biblical things Christian moms can do to control depression and sadness.

 He allows him to sleep.
 He sends an angel to provide food and nourishment.

-And you must do the same.
-When you are feeling sad, depressed, or overwhelmed, make sure to be intentional with your physical health.
+- AN ACTION STEP: When you are feeling sad, depressed, or overwhelmed, make sure to be intentional with your physical health.
 Eat healthy meals, get enough sleep, drink water, and try to take care of yourself.

 2. Seek God.